Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Causal inference for spatial point processes with GeoRDDs

-The observed data on our outcome of interest consists of a set of times and geographic locations corresponding to each arrest in NYC between 2010 and 2018.
-Our data can be thought of as generated from a point process, in that an arrest will randomly occur at some time point, and at a given location.
+The observed data on our outcome of interest consists of a set of geographic locations corresponding to each arrest in NYC between 2010 and 2018.
+Our data can be thought of as being generated from a point process, in that an arrest will randomly occur at some time point, and at a given location.
+Since we are interested in studying variability in arrest rates across space, rather than time, we aggregate across the temporal component to focus solely on space.
 We denote geographical coordinates by $\boldsymbol{S} = (S_{1}, S_{2})$, which correspond to latitude and longitude.
-Since we are interested in studying variability in arrest rates across space, rather than time, we aggregate across the temporal component and convert our data to monthly-level.
-Therefore our observed outcomes are given by $\mathcal{S}_t = \{\boldsymbol{S}_{t1}, \boldsymbol{S}_{t2}, \dots, \boldsymbol{S}_{t N_t}\}$ for $t=1, \dots, T$.
-Here, $\boldsymbol{S}_{t1}, \boldsymbol{S}_{t2}, \dots, \boldsymbol{S}_{t N_t}$ represent the locations at which an outcome is observed during time period $t$.
-We use $|\mathcal{S}_t| = N_t$ to denote the cardinality of this set, which corresponds to the number of events in the entire study domain during time period $t$.
+Therefore the observed outcomes are given by $\mathcal{S} = \{\boldsymbol{S}_{1}, \boldsymbol{S}_{2}, \dots, \boldsymbol{S}_{N}\}$ where $\boldsymbol{S}_{1}, \boldsymbol{S}_{2}, \dots, \boldsymbol{S}_{N}$ represent each location at which an outcome is observed (e.g., where each arrest occurs).
+We use $|\mathcal{S}| = N$ to denote the cardinality of this set, which corresponds to the number of events in the entire spatial domain studied.
+To reiterate, standard GeoRDD estimands and inferential strategies do not apply here because we do not observe a numeric outcome value at these locations.
+Instead, the outcome is the location of arrests in NYC, and its distribution is governed by an unknown point process.

-Our focus will be on specific subregions of the entire spatial domain and therefore we can define corresponding region-specific quantities.
-Let $R$ be a part of the geography under study, such as the area within 300 feet of a precinct boundary.
-We let $Y_t(R) = \sum_{i} 1(\boldsymbol{S}_{ti} \in R)$ represent the number of outcomes that occurred in region $R$ at time $t$.
-We assume that our data follow an inhomogeneous point process \citep{daley2003introduction} with intensity function given by $\lambda(\boldsymbol{s})$.
-Specifically, this implies that Additionally, this implies that if $R_1, R_2,..., R_K$ are $K$ non-overlapping regions of the domain of interest, then $(Y_t(R_1), Y_t(R_2), \dots, Y_t(R_K))$ are independent random variables with expected values given by $(\Lambda(R_1), \Lambda(R_2), \dots, \Lambda(R_K)).$ Note that for now, we are letting the intensity function be time-invariant, though this can be extended to allow for time-specific intensity functions $\lambda(\boldsymbol{S}, t)$.
+At times we focus on specific subregions of the entire spatial domain and therefore we can define corresponding region-specific quantities.
+Denote $R$ as a subregion under study, such as the region within 300 feet of the boundary between two precincts.
+Let $Y(R) = \sum_{i=1}^N \mathbf{1}(\boldsymbol{S}_{i} \in R)$ represent the number of outcomes that occurred in region $R$.
+We assume that our data follow an inhomogeneous point process \citep{daley2003introduction} with intensity function given by $\lambda(\boldsymbol{s})$, where $\boldsymbol{s}$ denotes a spatial location.
+Specifically, this implies that